write-you-a-scheme-v2/scheme/docs/02_parsing.md

 * **lexeme** the basic lexical unit of meaning.
 * **token** structure representing a lexeme that explicitly indicates its categorization for the purpose of parsing.
 * **lexer** A algorithm for lexical analysis that separates a stream of text into its component lexemes.
-Defines the rules for individual words, or allowed symbols in a programming language.
+Defines the rules for individual words, or set of allowed symbols in a programming language.
 * **parser** an algorithm for converting the lexemes into valid language grammar.
 Operates on the level above the lexer, and defines the grammatical rules.

 ![](../wyas/img/WYAS-Lisp-Interpreter-Steps.png)